The Old Man and the Sea

 The Old Man and the Sea Theme of Pride

 In The Old Man and the Sea, pride and humility are not mutually exclusive qualities.
 The old man is declaratively characterized as humble, yet he "suffers no loss of pride" in being so.
 Later, however, his pride is referred to as "long gone."
-What does it mean to be proud, the text asks us to consider.
-Humility, it seems, is a beneficial characteristic, as it keeps the old man sound and rational in his decisions on the sea.
-Santiago briefly wonders if pride is a problem, if killing for pride makes the act a sin.
+The text asks us to consider what it means to be proud.
+Humility seems to be a beneficial characteristic, as it keeps the old man sound and rational in his decisions on the sea.
+Santiago also briefly wonders if pride is a problem, if killing for pride makes the act a sin.
+This raises the question: Is he killing the marlin out of pride?
+Or does he have different motivations—like an empty belly, perhaps?

 Questions About Pride